-Harry is a member of the firm’s Corporate Department and focuses his practice on gaming regulatory and compliance matters.
-He has represented various clients, including:
+Harry is a member of the firm’s Corporate Department and focuses his practice on gaming regulatory and compliance matters, including emerging sectors and technologies.

-- Private equity firms, private and institutional investors with interests in gaming companies; and
+- Private equity firms, private and institutional investors with interests in gaming companies

 - Internet gaming vendors and equipment manufacturers.

-Harry has guided clients in navigating the gaming regulatory waters for clients in domestic and international jurisdictions, including: California, Illinois, Maryland, Massachusetts, Michigan, New Jersey, New York, Ohio and Pennsylvania, as well as Ontario, Puerto Rico and Singapore.
+Harry helps clients in traditional gaming markets, and rapidly expanding sectors such as esports and sports betting, navigate regulatory waters in domestic and international jurisdictions, including California, Illinois, Maryland, Massachusetts, Michigan, New Jersey, New York, Ohio and Pennsylvania, as well as Ontario, Puerto Rico and Singapore.

 - Represented Konami Holdings Corporation, parent company of Konami Gaming, Inc., in its licensing and renewal applications as a global leader in casino gaming-related manufacturer before various domestic, international, and tribal gaming jurisdictions, including Ohio, Pennsylvania, Illinois, Puerto Rico, and the United Kingdom.